 Squamish Lil’wat Cultural Centre in Whistler

-1-866-441-7522 – 4584 Blackcomb Way, Whistler – Complete your challenge or join us for an hourly guided tour with one of our First Nations Ambassadors that includes a welcome song, captivating film and fun craft activity takeaway.
+1-866-441-7522 – 4584 Blackcomb Way, Whistler – Join us for an hourly guided tour with one of our First Nations Ambassadors that includes a welcome song, captivating film and fun craft activity takeaway.
 Learn the meaning behind legends, carvings, art, songs and ceremonies.
 Experience the centre while having fun trying on some traditional regalia, playing a drum, and discovering our interactive exhibits.
 Visit our Gallery and Gift Shop and enjoy lunch in the Thunderbird Café.
 Mid April - Thanksgiving, open daily from 9:30am-5pm.
 Closed on Monday’s Fall & Winter Seasons (from Thanksgiving to mid-April)

 604-929-5610 – 405 Seymour River Pl, North Vancouver – A municipal petting farm specializing in the display and care of farm animals and birds, featuring a milking demonstration daily at 1:15pm and visiting areas Goathill and Rabbitat.
 Open year-round daily April through October; closed Mondays, November through March.
 10am-4pm.